Jongohub/php-practice-exercises/Exercises.md

 Exercise 10: API Integration
 Integrate with a public API using PHP.
 For example, fetch weather data from a weather API and display it on your webpage.

+## Problem specific
+Similar to above questions but are more problem specific in the sense of actual software solutions

+Exercise 1: Building a Simple Contact Form
+Create a PHP script that generates a simple contact form with fields for name, email, and message.
+When the form is submitted, validate the input data and display the submitted information on the same page.

+Exercise 2: Creating a Login System
+Build a PHP script that implements a basic login system.
+Use superglobal $_SESSION to store user data.
+Create login and registration forms with appropriate validation and securely handle user passwords using PHP password hashing.

+Exercise 3: Building a File Upload Feature
+Develop a PHP script that allows users to upload files to the server.
+Use superglobal $_FILES to handle file uploads.
+Make sure to validate file types, size, and implement proper security measures to prevent any potential security issues.
+The system will be a more advanced upload system as compared to the one above and it will have features like drag and drop, previewing of files before upload, ability to edit editable documets before upload, etc.

+Exercise 4: Implementing a Shopping Cart
+Create a PHP script that simulates a simple shopping cart.
+Use superglobal $_SESSION to store the cart items and allow users to add, remove, and update the quantities of products in their cart.

+Exercise 5: Creating a Survey Form
+Build a PHP script that generates a survey form with various question types (e.g., multiple-choice, checkboxes, text fields).
+Use superglobal $_POST to collect the form submissions, validate the input data, and display the results after the user submits the form.

+Exercise 6: Developing a URL Shortener
+Build a URL shortener using PHP.
+Users should be able to submit a long URL, and your script should generate a shorter, unique URL for them to share.
+Utilize superglobal $_GET to handle redirection from the short URL to the original long URL.

+Exercise 7: Creating a Basic Calculator
+Develop a PHP script that acts as a basic calculator.
+Use superglobal $_GET or $_POST to receive the numbers and operator from the user and display the result after they perform a calculation.

+Exercise 8: Building a User Feedback System
+Create a PHP script that allows users to provide feedback on your website.
+Use superglobal $_COOKIE to keep track of whether a user has already submitted feedback.
+Limit users to one feedback submission per session.

+Exercise 9: Implementing a Multi-Language Support System Build a PHP script that supports multiple languages.
+Use superglobal $_GET or $_POST to receive the user's language preference and display content accordingly.

+Exercise 10: Developing a Basic Guestbook
+Create a PHP script that allows visitors to leave comments on your website.
+Use superglobal $_SESSION or $_COOKIE to prevent spam by limiting the frequency of submissions from the same user.